jfisteus/eyegrade/doc/user-manual/user-manual.rst

 addition, you can filter students by writing part of their id number or their name.

-If the student is not in your list, you can also enter in the dialog her id number and name.
-If you do that, follow the same format: student id, white space, student name.
+If the student is not in your list, you can also push the *New student* button to create a new student.
+It opens a dialog in which you can enter the data.
+The only mandatory field is this dialog is the student id number.

 The manual detection mode